Classification of generalized Seifert fiber spaces: Invariants and Classification

 We now prove the existence part of the theorem.
 By the classification of spaces with local circle actions \cite{GalazZimbronLocalS1}, there exists a space $Y$ with a local circle action with the invariants

 and an orbifold Riemannian metric of curvature bounded below.
-In a similar fashion to the uniqueness part of the proof, we take out all $\iota$ twisted $F$-blocks from $Y$, obtaining a Riemannian orbifold with boundary $Z$ with curvature bounded below and with a local circle action.
+In a similar fashion to the uniqueness part of the proof, we take out all $\iota$ twisted $F$-blocks from $Y$, obtaining a Riemannian orbifold with boundary $Z$, curvature bounded from below, and a local circle action.
 We now take $\iota$ copies $V_i$ of $\bpt$ with the orbifold metric induced by the flat metric on $S^1\times D^2$.

-By the collar theorem, the orbifold metrics on $Z$ and $V_i$ are product metrics and thus, we can glue the $V_i$ to $Z$ by $\iota$ copies of the cylinder $I\times K^2$ in such a way that the metric on $\{0\}\times K^2$ coincides with the metric on the $i$-th boundary component of $Z$ and the metric on $\{1\}\times K^2$ coincides with the metric on the boundary of $V_i$.
-Moreover, this can be done so that the glued space $X$ is a smooth Riemannian orbifold which by compactness has curvature bounded below, and in particular, $X$ is an Alexandrov space admitting a generalized Seifert fiber space structure with the invariants
+By the smooth Collar Neighborhood Theorem \cite[Theorem 9.25]{Lee}, and since the boundary components of $Z$ and each $V_i$ are Klein bottles contained in their smooth loci, $\partial Z$ and $\partial V_i$ admit smooth product collars, and we may assume the metrics to be product near the boundary and that their restrictions to corresponding components of $\partial Z$ and $\partial V_i$ are isometric.
+Therefore, we can glue the $V_i$ to $Z$ fiber-preservingly by $\iota$ copies of the cylinder $I\times K^2$ in such a way that the metric on $\{0\}\times K^2$ coincides with the metric on the $i$-th boundary component of $Z$, and the metric on $\{1\}\times K^2$ coincides with the metric on the boundary of $V_i$.
+Moreover, this can be done so that the glued space $X$ is a smooth Riemannian orbifold which, by compactness, has curvature bounded below, and in particular, $X$ is an Alexandrov space admitting a generalized Seifert fiber space structure with the invariants

 As we pointed out, $k=\iota$ so that we remove the superfluous invariant $k$ and uniquely associate (up to fiber-preserving homeomorphism) the list

 to each generalized Seifert fiber space, as stated in Theorem \ref{T:Classification-generalized-Seifert}.